 This is the Mk2 A1 Sportback; the original was launched way back in 2010, believe it or not.
 CAR lived with one for a year and you can read our long-term test here.
 The intervening eight years might have taken their toll on its wardrobe, but it still remains a strong seller with around 24,000 registered in the UK last year.
 Audi has sold a solid 830,000 worldwide since launch.

 Audi hopes to grow that number with this, the chiselled Mk2 Audi A1.
-You can place an order at your nearest dealership now and the first right-hand drive models are due to arrive in November 2018.

 Everything.
 This is an all-new model, spun from the Volkswagen group's ubiquitous MQB platform.
 That's engineering shorthand for the oily bits that underpin small and medium sized cars from across Wolfsburg's empire, from Golf to Octavia, Polo to Arona.
 It'll be made in Spain at Seat's Martorell factory, rather than in Audi's Brussels facility.